reactmore-tech/mayar-php-sdk/README.md

 ## Contributions

-We welcome community contribution to this repository. will help you start contributing.
+We welcome community contributions to this repository.
+Please refer to the contribution guidelines to get started.

 ## Licensing